tripleee/SmokeDetector-wiki/Auto-Mod-Flags.md

 ## When are they cast?
 Rarely.
 These flags are cast when all of the following are true:

  (a) SmokeDetector reported the post as being potentially spam.
- (b) Charcoal members (people looking at the report) manually cast at least one spam flag on the post (c) The post was later classified as not being spam - either as a false positive or just not an answer (NAA).
+ (b) Charcoal members (people looking at the report) manually cast at least one spam flag on the post.
+ (c) The post was later classified as not being spam - either as a false positive or just not an answer (NAA).
  (d) The post was later deleted.

 In terms of frequency, we see these cases about once every 10 days or so, network-wide.
 Many small sites on the SE network will never see one of these flags; even the large sites are unlikely to get more than one or two a month.
 This makes these flags much rarer than most Community auto-flags.